VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

 Moura, Joelson, et al. Theoretical Insights of Evolutionary Psychology.
 Evolutionary Biology.
 January, 2020.

 O'Malley, Maureen.
 From Endosymbiosis to Holobionts.
 Journal of Theoretical Biology.
 Online March, 2017.

 Rees, Tobias, et al. How the Microbiome Challenges Our Concept of Self.

 Thagard, Paul.
 The Self as a System of Multilevel Interacting Mechanisms.
 Philosophical Psychology.
 27/2, 2014.

 B. EarthKinder: A Personsphere Progeny

 The first four sections of Part VI, Earth Life Emergence, documented how common, genome-like self-organizing forms and functions underlie, impel and distinguish a nested evolution from original conceptions to a viable biosphere.
-New parallels were then noted between our species phylogeny and individual ontogeny.
-Integral Persons contained much evidence for bigender persons as active exemplars of and participants in a self-making Earthly and cosmic genesis.
+Integral Persons contained much evidence for bigender individuals as active, reciprocal exemplars of and participants in a self-making Earthly and Ecosmic genesis.